jeremypetrequin/DomLine/README.md

 Just a static class to make an enterframe render of several elements You can use it simply in any project/context you want :

-Use RenderList.addItem(obj) and RenderList.removeItem(obj) to add object in renderList Use RenderList.resume() / RenderList.stop() to control the render You can set the RenderList.framerate = 30 to change the speed (frames per second)
+Use RenderList.addItem(obj) and RenderList.removeItem(obj) to add/remove object in renderList

+Use RenderList.resume() / RenderList.stop() to control the render

+You can set the RenderList.framerate = 30 to change the speed (frames per second)

+Use RenderList.dequeuAll() to remove all object

 The only contraint is each object added in the renderList need to have a public propertie "posInRenderList" set to false;
 this property is used to not have to loop in the renderList to search a specific element